-In this report we have described good evidence of children and young people working with their includem worker to take steps towards their personal goals, by engaging in new activities for example and working through their Dynamic Youth Awards.
-Stakeholder interviews (5) have indicated the service is filling a gap in the existing landscape of provision that is much needed and contributing, through the mechanism of their quality relationships with children, young people and their families, to better support for children and young people in the round.
+In this report, we have described evidence of children and young people working with their includem workers to take steps towards their personal goals, by engaging in new activities for example and working through their Dynamic Youth Awards.
+Stakeholder interviews have indicated the service is filling a gap in the existing landscape of provision in a way that is much needed and contributing, through the mechanism of their quality relationships with children, young people and their families, to better support for children and young people.